Finigan History, Family Crest & Coats of Arms

 The surname Finigan was first found in counties Galway and Roscommon (Irish: Ros Comáin) located in central Ireland in the province of Connacht, where they held a family seat from very ancient times.

-Important Dates for the Finigan family
+Early History of the Finigan family

 This web page shows only a small excerpt of our Finigan research.
 Another 77 words (6 lines of text) covering the year 1405 is included under the topic Early Finigan History in all our PDF Extended History products and printed products wherever possible.